SAD2023/first-react-page-weather-forecast/README.md

 This is a static webpage that has a header and five days.
 - The header has a location and a title
 - Each days have a date, a weather icon that represents the weather, the temparature, and a short description of the weather.
-- The page is full responsive for mobile and tablets as well.
+- The page is fully responsive for mobile and tablets as well.